canmom/canmom.github.io/fiction/pockethealer.md

 I don't answer.

-Perhaps we'll be doing this forever.
-One day we'll be old, like the one-eyed woman.
-Will they replace us?
-Perhaps they have a way to make us young?

 A native orderly appears at the entrance to the room.
 Quietly, they place a a crisply folded new uniform on the shelf.
 They glance at me, and their eyes narrow.
 Out the room in a hurry, no doubt swallowing some cutting remark.

 My people do not like me much more than the soldiers.